Why Does an Restoration Contractor Need Electronic Data Protection Insurance?

 1. Lost or damaged electronic data

-EDP coverage as it is commonly known provides insurance to replace or restore your electronic data that is lost as a result of a covered claim.
-For example, if a fire to your building destroys your computers, then your standard property policy would only pay to replace the hardware.
+EDP coverage, as commonly known, provides insurance to replace or restore your electronic data lost due to a covered cl due in return.
+For example, if a fire in your building destroys your computers, then your standard property policy would only pay to replace the hardware.
 EDP would pay to replace the data stored on those computers.

 2. Interruption of Computer Operations

 Data loss can severely impact a business.
-So if you have Interruption of Computer Operations included on your policy, then the insurance company will provide coverage for loss of actual income and extra expenses if you cannot operate your business due to the data loss.
+So if you have an Interruption of Computer Operations included in your policy.
+Their insurance company will cover the loss of actual income and extra expenses if you cannot operate your business due to the data loss.